dantard/qrgrading/README.md

     - [Fourth step: check the results](#fourth-step-check-the-results)
     - [Fifth step: annotate the exams](#fifth-step-annotate-the-exams)
 - [CSV files format details](#csv-files-format-details)

+## Introduction

+QRGrader is a set of scripts that allows you to generate and grade multiple choice exams using QR codes.
+The script will generate a QR code for each question and the correct answer.
+Students can scan the QR code to check their answers.
+The script will also generate a summary of the results for each question.

+This README file is a guide to use the scripts.
+The scripts are designed to be used in a specific order, so it is important to follow the instructions carefully.

+In the following sections, we will explain how to install and use the scripts, how to generate the exams, how to grade the exams, and how to annotate the exams.

+You can also jump to the [First Exam: Simulation](#first-exam-simulation) which is designed to verify that everything is functioning properly.
+We will simulate an exam scenario to ensure the scripts perform as expected.
+Running this test beforehand helps confirm that everything is working correctly before deploying the scripts in a real exam setting.

 QRGrader is a simple python script that allows you to grade multiple choice questions using QR codes.
 The script will generate a QR code for each question and the correct answer.